Medication Safety Information

 2. Compounded Medication Program Disclaimer

-Medications dispensed through the AvataCore platform are compounded medications prepared by state-licensed 503B sterile outsourcing facilities.
+Medications dispensed through the AvataCore platform are compounded medications prepared by state-licensed sterile compounding pharmacies.
 You should understand the following before starting a compounded medication program:

 - Not FDA-Approved as Finished Drug Products: Compounded medications are not individually approved by the U.S. Food and Drug Administration (FDA) as finished drug products.
 While the active pharmaceutical ingredients (APIs) used may be FDA-recognized compounds, the specific compounded formulations are not subject to the same FDA approval process as commercially manufactured drugs.